Eugenics and the Welfare State

 In a manner of speaking, the unworthy-life policy imposed a cost-benefit analysis on each individual member of the German population.
 If he or she did not meet the ideologically motivated standards for a productive, life-worthy individual, he or she was supposed to be euthanized.

 Amazingly, there have been efforts made to give this abhorrent policy scientific legitimacy.
 Called eugenics, this “science” elevates the pursuit of an alleged higher-quality human genetic pool to the same level as the science of saving people’s lives – a.k.a., medicine.
 In the 1920s and ‘30s academic researchers from a variety of disciplines published a large body of work with the explicit intention to elevate eugenics to serious science.
-In 1937, Frederic Olson, anthropologist and research associate at the American Museum of Natural History published an overview of the current state of eugenics in the American Sociological Review.
-Based on the materials presented at a eugenics conference held in New York that same year, Olson suggests that physicians…
+In 1937, Frederic Osborn, anthropologist and research associate at the American Museum of Natural History published an overview of the current state of eugenics in the American Sociological Review.
+Based on the materials presented at a eugenics conference held in New York that same year, Osborn suggests that physicians…

 should keep in close touch with the eugenist so that they will understand the eugenic implications of all medical work and its effect on the distribution of births.
 Doctors are in a position to influence a favorable distribution of births more perhaps than any other group.